Rachata Teyparsit / Shutterstock.com

 Generally, that’s true.
 Just make sure that rushing to nab something at what you assume is an unbeatable price doesn’t keep you from doing the math.
 Compare prices.

-Remember, too, that low prices might tempt us to buy stuff we don’t need.
+Remember, too, that low prices might tempt you to buy stuff you don’t need.

 2. Remember that you are paying extra

 Part of the reason you pay less at warehouse stores is that you shell out each year for the privilege of walking through the door.
 The annual fee offsets some of your savings.

 Often, the membership fee will pay for itself.
 Sometimes, though, you can get a better deal at regular stores, especially when combining sales and coupons.

 However, getting a pretty good price consistently at the warehouse likely beats getting super prices every so often at supermarkets and drugstores.
 If you don’t want to fuss with coupons, warehouse stores might be for you.

 3. Don’t buy food you can’t eat